“Times are changing again. Enemies are becoming friends, and friends are becoming enemies. Old alliances wither and die, and new ones are born.”

 Post Tagged with: "politics"

 Standing in front of a more-than-sold-out crowd, Bob Woodward captivated his audience.
 No politician was safe from his remarks as he shared stories from his years in journalism.
-Woodward is a two-time Pulitzer Prize winner, once in 1973 for his work on breaking the Watergate scandal, and again in 2002 […]
+Woodward is a two-time Pulitzer Prize winner, once in 1973 for his work on breaking the Watergate scandal, and again in 2002 for his coverage of the […]

 “Democracy is not a ballot box,” Lydia Moneir, daily news editor, shares her experience as an Egyptian facing a second revolution.